About Us

 Who am I?

-I am Dr. Donia Heider and I am Canadian born & raised.
-Mother of two boys & fur mama to many.
-I have a BA in Psychology, a Masters in Child Psychology and a PhD in Psychology (focussing on the impact of divorce on attachment and child development).
-My passions include: Netflix, Superheroes, Fantasy/Sci Fi, Poetry, Crafting, Photography & of course, ANIMAL WELFARE.
-I have lived in many places, including Saudi Arabia, Egypt & England.
-My ethnic background is Egyptian and so I know first-hand the devastating state in which animals live on the streets in places like Egypt (and Saudi Arabia).
+History: I have lived in many places around Ontario, and around the world, including Saudi Arabia, Egypt & England.
+My ancestry is Egyptian/Middle Eastern/African and so I know first-hand the devastating state in which animals live on the streets in places like Egypt.
 The cats are everywhere, in garbage dumpsters, eating out of the bins and living on the streets whilst facing abuse, neglect, and violence.
 The dogs are treated even worse.
 Dogs are thrown from roof tops, sexually abused, physically abused, abandoned for no reason at all, and most of the lucky ones are kept in shelters for their whole lives.
 I grew up knowing that they needed to experience love, care, and compassion, which in many cases is only possible through overseas adoptions.
-This is why, with my ethnic background, experience, and fluency in the language, I am well-suited to communicate, plan, and process the adoption of animals in need from places like Egypt.
+The rescue started as a mission to save animals from countries in the Middle East, but as the rescue evolved and grew, we began helping all over the world and locally as well.

 How this dream started...